alphagov/pay-tech-docs/source/documentation/set_up_a_live_worldpay_account.md

    account](https://selfservice.payments.service.gov.uk/).
 4. Go to the [__Transactions__
    page](https://selfservice.payments.service.gov.uk/transactions) and check
-   that your test transaction is in the list of transactions.
+   your test transaction is in the list of transactions.
-5. Select the test transaction, and check if you can refund it.
+5. Select the test transaction and check if you can refund it.

 > The refund option may take up to 20 minutes to appear after submitting the transaction.